 “如果” (Rúguǒ) is translated to “if” in English. 就 (Jiù) is often translated (when used together with “如果” (Rúguǒ) in a pair) to “then” in English, in English the words “if … then” are associated both with indicative (realis mood) and subjunctive (irrealis mood), for example, “if it rains today, we will not be going to the beach” (realis, indicative) and “If it rained today, we wouldn’t have gone to the beach” (irrealis, subjunctive, notice that this implies that we did go to the beach).

 Note that the function of 就 (Jiù) in this situation can sometimes be replaced by other similar words like 并 (bìng) or 才 (Cái) depending on the inflection of the sentence.

 In Chinese this is the same, the structure “如果。。。就” (Rúguǒ. . .
-Jiù) is used for both realis (factual / indicative) and irrrealis (counterfactual / subjunctive) moods.
-Again I will illustrate this through many examples at the end of this article.
+Jiù) is used for both realis (factual / indicative) and irrealis (counterfactual / subjunctive) moods.
+Again we will illustrate this through many examples at the end of this article.

 “的话” (De huà) sometimes saves the day for the “Chinese subjunctive”